 The Centre for North East Studies and Policy Research (C-NES) was established in 2000 to conduct research on issues relating to the North East of India in a broad range of areas.
-It seeks to disseminate information, develop alternate policy structures which reflect peoples’ perceptions, and do mobilize public opinion.
+It seeks to disseminate information, develop alternate policy structures which reflect peoples’ perceptions and mobilize public opinion.
 C-NES’ interests include governance, environment, information, gender, human resources, strengthening civil society, culture and heritage, communications and connectivity as well as regional cooperation.
 It is envisioned that its primary role will be in the fields of concept development and field research, as initiator, disseminator and articulator of information and policies in and for the area while creating a bridge between field and policy as well as between the North-East and the rest of India.

 - C-NES recognizes the right of every individual in the region to live in dignity, peace and safety because only under such conditions can the quality of their lives be improved and their deepest aspirations met.

-- Values the unique ethnic and ecological diversity of the North East and sees this heritage as an advantage
+- Values the unique ethnic and ecological diversity of the North East and sees this heritage as an advantage.

-- Encourages local governance, decision- making and initiatives as the key to social and economic development
+- Encourages local governance, decision- making and initiatives as the key to social and economic development.

 - Supports regional cooperation as a strategy to create long term, sustainable economic development